-The Trustees consider Grant Making an effective means of delivering aid using local partners.
+The Trustees consider Grant Making an effective means of delivering aid using our local partner (ESCT India).
 Local partners have access to facilities, expertise, staff and/or other resources in the field, and they may be better placed to deliver aid speedily and effectively.